What is the Bible About? Biblical Theology in Genesis

 Genesis 3: 1-7

 The Bible doesn’t tell us how soon after creation the fall of man occurred; however, we do have a clue.
 Genesis 1:28 tells us that God told Adam and Eve to be “fruitful and multiply”; however, no children had been born before the fall.
-Knowing that there were no children tells us that paradise, as God created it, was short-lived Satan came immediately to usurp God’s authority.
+Knowing that there were no children tells us paradise, as God created it, was short-lived.
+Satan came immediately to usurp God’s authority.

 God’s authority and perfect and holy character are what Satan put on trial before Adam and Eve.
 Understanding God’s story requires us to have a proper understanding of sin.

-• Sin is often seen as what we do or don’t do.
-It is also seen as a mistake or as society would say “we are broken It wouldn’t be wrong to think of sin in some of these ways; however, these things are not the basis of the doctrine of sin.
+Sin is often seen as what we do or don’t do.
+It is also seen as a mistake or, as society would say, “we are broken.”
+It wouldn’t be wrong to think of sin in some of these ways; however, these things are not the basis of the doctrine of sin.
 We want to understand how God defines sins.

-• Sin is first an attack on who God is, and all He said is good (His authority and rule over creation).
+Sin is first an attack on who God is, and all He said is good (His authority and rule over creation).

 Eve’s view of God changed; she no longer believed He was perfectly good, holy, and perfect in love.
-She also no longer trusted His perfect authority but instead relied on her judgment.
+She no longer trusted His perfect authority but instead relied on her judgment.

-• The Apostle Paul gives us insight into a biblical understanding of sin in Romans 1:18-23 and Romans 3:10-18.
+The Apostle Paul gives us insight into a biblical understanding of sin in Romans 1:18-23 and Romans 3:10-18.
 He first tells us that God has revealed Himself in creation; man is without excuse in recognizing and offering praise and obedience.

-• His second point in chapter 3 is that our choice to rebel against God’s perfect and holy character caused a separation in our relationship with Him.
-It has become our nature to sin, in our fallenness, we desire to oppose God and His perfect law.
+One of the most common sins the Bible speaks about is idolatry.
+Idolatry is misplaced worship; it takes the worship that God is due and replaces it with something or someone else as the object of worship.
+His second point in chapter 3 is that our choice to rebel against God’s perfect and holy character caused a separation in our relationship with Him.
+It has become our nature to sin; in our fallenness, we desire to oppose God and His perfect law.
 There are no balancing scales of “good” and “bad”; our flesh is completely fallen.

-• Our own merits can never cancel our debt to Him.
+Our own merits can never cancel our debt to Him.
 God’s grace alone allows us to recognize the condemned verdict against us and the ability to turn to Him in faith.

 Genesis 3:7-13